 You must surprise her.
 That’s the game.
 If you talked about getting married last week, then when you say, “Hey.
 Um.
 I was thinking…maybe we could go on a hot-air balloon ride together.
 My buddies were saying it’s fun,” there’s a decent chance that she’ll crack your code.
 Keep your cards close to your chest.
 Don’t tell too many friends.
 Lie.

 Corny?
 Maybe a little.
-But by taking a knee, you fulfill the vision that she's had since she was a very little non-ironic girl.
+But essential.
+By taking a knee, you fulfill the vision that she’s had since she was a very little non-ironic girl.
 Also, her girlfriends will specifically ask her whether you got down on a knee.
 Let her answer the right way.

 It shows you mean it.
 It shows confidence.
 Lock onto her eyes and never glance away.
-Just like in poker, a nervous glance to the side is a "tell" that could lose you the hand.
-(To clarify: blinking won't cost you the "yes," but why take chances?)
+Just like in poker, a nervous glance to the side is a “tell” that could lose you the hand.
+(To clarify: blinking is allowed.
+It won’t cost you the “yes,” and besides, staring at her without blinking will make you look like a serial killer.)

 Ambiance is key.
 It’s better to have an outdoor, intimate, candlelit picnic than a lavish, $600 dinner at a “hot new restaurant” that blares hip-hop.
 It can be pricey or cheap, small or big, private or public, but the atmosphere must brim with romance.
 We’re often wary of the “cheese factor” and shy away from roses and their ilk.
 But not here.